- Terms and conditions

 Fax. (+377) 98 98 40 86

 Information Technologies Department

 ACCESS TO THE WEBSITE

 With the exception of the connection cost, you may access the content of this website free of charge and without first registering or subscribing.
-The Department of e-Government and Public Information reserves the right to modify or withdraw, either temporarily or permanently, all or part of this website at any time and without prior notice to the user.
-The Department of e-Government and Public Information will not incur any liability in exercising this right.
+The Digital Government Department reserves the right to modify or withdraw, either temporarily or permanently, all or part of this website at any time and without prior notice to the user.
+The Digital Government Department will not incur any liability in exercising this right.

-This website is owned exclusively by the State of Monaco (the Department of e-Government and Public Information).
+This website is owned exclusively by the State of Monaco (the Digital Government Department).

 All the content (regardless of whether this is text, comments, heading texts, photos, sounds, images, data, designs, animated audio sequences, videos etc.) which is reproduced on the website gouv.mc, as well as the design, format and software on the website, are the property of the Prince’s Government (unless otherwise specified) and are protected by the regulation in force concerning copyright and, generally, incorporeal rights.
-Only an electronic copy for private use of all or part of the website or components of the website is authorized by the Department of e-Government and Public Information, so long as the user does not amend the original.
-The Department of e-Government and Public Information grants users permission to use the website for their own personal, occasional and non-exclusive use.
+Only an electronic copy for private use of all or part of the website or components of the website is authorized by the Digital Government Department, so long as the user does not amend the original.
+The Digital Government Department grants users permission to use the website for their own personal, occasional and non-exclusive use.
 Reproducing, copying or using the content of the website for reasons other than those mentioned above and especially amending, distributing or using the content of the website for commercial and non-commercial reasons is a violation and is criminally punishable in Monegasque courts and tribunals.